menu

 Occupations and Workforce

-Bruni - Oilton is a blue-collar town, with 35.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bruni - Oilton is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Bruni - Oilton who work in food service (12.07%), maintenance occupations (11.07%), and office and administrative support (9.42%).
+When you are in Bruni - Oilton, you'll notice that it is more blue-collar than most other communities in America.
+37.10% of Bruni - Oilton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Bruni - Oilton is a town of construction workers and builders, service providers, and sales and office workers.
+There are especially a lot of people living in Bruni - Oilton who work in teaching (11.86%), office and administrative support (10.92%), and maintenance occupations (9.98%).

 Setting & Lifestyle